foreverphoenix/the-phoenix-flavour/content/lotf/changelog/_index.md

 #### Website Changes

-- Updated the Introduction (noted that LOTF uses the Stock Game folder systme)
+- Updated the Introduction (noted that LOTF uses the Stock Game folder system)
 - Updated the Documentation (removal of Apothecary and Arena, etc).
 - Added one new screenshot to the showcase page.